Frequently Asked Questions

 paradise is a multi-stage experience.
 What does that mean?

-Creating a unique, curated, boutique, safe, and inclusive experience is our #1 priority at Paradise.
-In 2024, we introduced a second stage (think Boiler Room, but in a dome!) that delivers intimate vibes with both local and out-of-town artists.
+In 2024, we introduced a second stage (think Boiler Room, but in a dome!) for more intimate sets and late-night magic featuring both local and out-of-town artists.

 All Weekend and Saturday Pass holders have access to both stages.